XPRNetwork/proton.token/docs/01_build-and-deploy.md

 * The contracts (both `.wasm` and `.abi` files) are built into their corresponding _build/contracts/\<contract name\>_ folder.
 * Finally, simply use __cleos__ to _set contract_ by pointing to the previously mentioned directory for the specific contract.

-# How to deploy the eosio.token
+# How to deploy the proton.token

-## To deploy eosio.token contract execute the following command:
+## To deploy proton.token contract execute the following command:
 Let's assume your account name to which you want to deploy the contract is `testertoken`
 ```
-cleos set contract testertoken you_local_path_to/eosio.token/build/contracts/eosio.token/ -p testertoken
+cleos set contract testertoken you_local_path_to/proton.token/build/contracts/proton.token/ -p testertoken
 ```